 The Friesian shares a metabolic problem in common with the heavy draft breeds.
-Fortunately, polysaccharide storage myopathy can be avoided by offering a high-fat, low-starch diet.
+Fortunately, owners can avoid polysaccharide storage myopathy by offering a high-fat, low-starch diet.

 A genetic defect present in the breed is dwarfism.
 Broodmares should be genetically tested for the defect before breeding.

 Many of the serious health problems in the Friesian horse are actually related to its flashy gait.
 It appears that the exaggerated motions of the front legs are caused by laxity in the connective tissue caused by abnormal collagen structure.
 This can present itself in fatal ways.
 For example, an enlarged esophagus caused by abnormal connective tissue can interfere with the ability to swallow, eventually leading to obstruction and pneumonia.
 Structural defects in the aorta can lead to rupture and sudden death during exercise, which is extremely dangerous for the rider.
 Also, this collagen defect may be the root cause of foal death due to fluid buildup in the skull.